dirtyhenry/blog-deadrooster-org/README.md

 ## Acknowledgements

 - This site runs with [Jekyll](http://jekyllrb.com/)
-- The Grunt/Bower setup was inspired by [this post](http://www.pletscher.org/blog/2013/05/27/website.html)
+- The Grunt setup was inspired by [this post](http://www.pletscher.org/blog/2013/05/27/website.html)